gonchigg/resto/README.md

   * **calculate_statistics.py** calculates statistics of the program to see how it is going.

-  * **Tree** inside it is defined the class *Tree* that it is used to calculate all the possibilities of arraging the clients in the tables
+  * **My.py** inside are defined the classes Cola, Resto, Mesas, Clientes used to managing those.

-  * **My** inside are defined the classes Cola, Resto, Mesas, Clientes used to managing those.
+  * **Tree.py** inside it is defined the class *Tree* that it is used to calculate all the possibilities of arraging the clients in the tables